JahanzaibTayyab/physical-ai-textbook/docs/module-1-ros2/intro.md

 description: "Learn the fundamentals of ROS 2, the robotic operating system that serves as the nervous system for humanoid robots"
 ---

+import PersonalizationButton from '@site/src/components/PersonalizationButton';
+import TranslationButton from '@site/src/components/TranslationButton';

+<PersonalizationButton
+  chapterPath="/docs/module-1-ros2/intro"
+  originalContent="Welcome to Module 1: The Robotic Nervous System.
+In this module, you'll learn about ROS 2 (Robot Operating System 2), the middleware framework that enables communication and coordination between different components of a robot system.
+ROS 2 is an open-source robotics middleware framework that provides a set of software libraries and tools to help you build robot applications.
+Think of ROS 2 as the nervous system of a robot—it allows different parts of the robot (sensors, actuators, processors) to communicate and work together seamlessly."
+/>

+<TranslationButton
+  chapterPath="/docs/module-1-ros2/intro"
+  originalContent="Welcome to Module 1: The Robotic Nervous System.
+In this module, you'll learn about ROS 2 (Robot Operating System 2), the middleware framework that enables communication and coordination between different components of a robot system.
+ROS 2 is an open-source robotics middleware framework that provides a set of software libraries and tools to help you build robot applications.
+Think of ROS 2 as the nervous system of a robot—it allows different parts of the robot (sensors, actuators, processors) to communicate and work together seamlessly."
+/>

 # Introduction to ROS 2

 Welcome to Module 1: The Robotic Nervous System.
 In this module, you'll learn about ROS 2 (Robot Operating System 2), the middleware framework that enables communication and coordination between different components of a robot system.